mightybyte/monad-challenges/pages/set2-1.md

 these exercises, so you should try to get the maximum possible benefit.
 **IMPORTANT**

 First of all, you need to define the Maybe type.
+It should be able to represent any value a, as well as the case where no a value exists.
 This type needs to represent failing values of any type, so it needs a type variable similar to what we saw in the Gen type alias.
 But this can't be a type alias because it has two constructors.
 Write this type yourself and get it to compile.
 Once you've gotten it compiling, check your answer by hex decoding the following:

     64617461204D617962652061203D204E6F7468696E67207C204A7573742061